 “If I thought there was no chance at success, I wouldn’t urge people to do it,” Frank said.
 “If there’s that much energy, I’m of the opinion they represent a good deal of public opinion.”

 Other progressive members of the House have been less critical of the movement.

 Rep. Dennis Kucinich, D-Ohio, long a populist champion, released a glowing statement in support of the protesters, telling them they were “finally getting the attention of the nation.”

 “To the young men and women who are braving the overreaction of local authorities to raise their voices against the corruption and manipulation of our nation that emanates from Wall Street: I say to you that your presence is making a difference,” he said.

 In a similar statement, Rep. Louise Slaughter, D-N.Y., said: “I’m so proud to see the Occupy Wall Street movement standing up to this rampant corporate greed and peacefully participating in our democracy.”

-This article appears in the Oct.
-6, 2011, edition of National Journal Daily.
+This article appears in the October 6, 2011 edition of NJ Daily.